Phenylalanine Deaminase Test (PDA) is the biochemical test used to determine the ability of bacteria to synthesize the phenylalanine deaminase enzyme.

-- To determine the ability of an organism to oxidatively deaminate phenylalanine to phenylpyruvic acid.
+- To determine the ability of bacteria to synthesize the phenylalanine deaminase enzyme.

 Principle of Phenylalanine Deaminase Test

 Some bacteria have the capacity to synthesize phenylalanine deaminase enzyme, which oxidatively deaminates (removes NH2) from the amino acid phenylalanine.
 Upon deamination of phenylalanine by the deaminase enzyme, phenyl pyruvic acid and ammonia are released.
 Thus released phenyl pyruvic acid reacts with the chelating agent ferric chloride in the reagent and results in the formation of light to deep-green colored complex, indicating a positive reaction.